t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Baker and Meyer {{RFC6272}} identify which IP protocols can be used in smart grid environments.
 They give advice to smart grid network designers on how they can decide on a profile of the Internet protocol suite for smart grid networks.

 JavaScript Object Notation (JSON) is a lightweight text representation format for structured data {{RFC7159}}.
 It is often used for transmitting serialized structured data over the network.
-IETF has defined specifications for encoding public keys, signed content, and claims to be transferred between two parties as JSON objects.
-They are referred to as JSON Web Keys (JWK) {{RFC7517}}, JSON Web Signatures (JWS) {{RFC7515}} and JSON Web Token (JWT) {{RFC7519}}.
+IETF has defined specifications for encoding cryptographic keys, encrypted content, signed content, and claims to be transferred between two parties as JSON objects.
+They are referred to as JSON Web Keys (JWK) {{RFC7517}}, JSON Web Encryption (JWE) {{RFC7516}}, JSON Web Signatures (JWS) {{RFC7515}} and JSON Web Token (JWT) {{RFC7519}}.

 An alternative to JSON, Concise Binary Object Representation (CBOR) {{RFC7049}} is a concise binary data format that is used for serialization of structured data.
 It is designed for resource-constrained nodes and therefore it aims to provide a fairly small message size with minimal implementation code, and extensibility without the need for version negotiation.
-CBOR Object Signing and Encryption (COSE) {{RFC8152}} specifies how to encode public keys and signed content with CBOR.
+CBOR Object Signing and Encryption (COSE) {{RFC8152}} specifies how to encode cryptographic keys, message authentication codes, encrypted content, and signatures with CBOR.

 The Light-Weight Implementation Guidance (LWIG) working group {{WG-LWIG}} is collecting experiences from implementers of IP stacks in constrained devices.
 The working group has already produced documents such as RFC7815 {{RFC7815}} which defines how a minimal Internet Key Exchange Version 2 (IKEv2) initiator can be implemented.